thoughtspot/thoughtspot.github.io/_admin/setup/test-ldap.md

     ```

 3. Supply the LDAP password when prompted.
-4. If the connection works, you can see a confirmation message.
+4. If the connection works, you'll see a confirmation message.